 Secret Mission

-But the spy ring’s MO and tradecraft would not play a part in what is considered Lydia Darragh’s boldest achievement.
-On 2 December, Lydia and her family were suddenly ordered to their rooms while an important meeting took place.
-An emergency council of war took place.
+But the spy ring’s MO and tradecraft did not play a part in what is considered Lydia Darragh’s boldest achievement.
+On December 2, Lydia and her family were suddenly ordered to their rooms during an important meeting.
+An emergency war council took place.
 This was before the Continental Army had settled in Valley Forge.
-Washington was still lingering near the capital hoping for an opportunity to take some action before both sides settled in to “winter quarters.”
-Undeterred, and perhaps stirred, by the urgency of the British, Lydia put her ear to a keyhole and listened in as General Howe gave detailed instructions to his commanders.
-She overheard the British commander in chief give orders for a multi-column movement against General Washington.
-The date for the planned ambush was 4 December.
-The strike was to catch the rebels unaware and disperse their army and perhaps nab Washington in the attempt.
+Washington was still near the capital, hoping to find an opportunity to act before both sides settled into “winter quarters."

 She would not leave this critical mission to her young son.
-Instead, she developed a quick “cover for action” and slipped out of town on 3 December with sacks hoping to replenish them with flour at a mill near Frankford, which was between the opposing army lines.
-The risk was great as patrols by both sides roamed the area.
-And it was a 13-mile trek in winter.
-Undeterred, she indeed went to Pearson’s Mill and left the empty sacks for the owner to fill.
-She would pick them up on her return.
-Her cover thus established, Lydia continued on her real mission: deliver the British plans to the American forces.
+Instead, she devised a quick “cover for action” and slipped out of town on December 3rd with sacks, hoping to refill them with flour at a mill near Frankford, located between the opposing army lines.
+The risk was high, as patrols from both sides roamed the area.
+It was a 13-mile trek in winter.
+Undeterred, she went to Pearson’s Mill and left the empty sacks for the owner to fill.
+She planned to pick them up on her way back.
+With her cover now in place, Lydia continued her true mission: to deliver the British plans to the American forces.

 Clandestine Meeting